openshift-pipelines/pipelines-as-code/docs/GUIDE.md

 - A user create a Pull Request.

+- The user would only be allowed run the CI if :
+  - The user is the owner of the repository.
+  - The user is a collaborator on the repository.
-- If the user sending the Pull Request is not the owner of the repository or not a public member of the organization where the repository belong to, `Pipelines as Code` will not run.
+  - The user is a public member on the organization of the repository.

-- If the user sending the Pull Request is inside an OWNER file located in the repository root in the main branch (the main branch as defined in the Github configuration for the repo) in the `approvers` or `reviewers` section like this :
+- If the user sending the Pull Request is inside an OWNER file located in the repository root on the main branch (the main branch as defined in the Github configuration for the repo) and added to either `approvers` or `reviewers` sections like this :

 ```yaml
 approvers: